 Christine Truhe, PsyD

 Christine Truhe is Founder and President of Bonds of Courage.
-She is also a licensed psychologist specializing in organizational and career psychology.
+Dr. Truhe was awarded the Patriotic Civilian Award by the Department of the Army (2004).
+She is a licensed psychologist specializing in organizational and career psychology.
 Dr. Truhe earned a doctorate in organizational psychology from Rutgers University where she served as adjunct faculty and Director of the Career Psychology Group.
-She is also an active member of the Society of Military Psychology, a division of the American Psychology Association.
+She is also a member of the Society of Military Psychology, a division of the American Psychological Association.

 Dr. Truhe worked with AT&T and subsequently opened a consulting practice through which she addressed management practices, and executive and group leadership performance.
-Dr. Truhe has a Master of Science from the University of Southern California and a Bachelor of Science from The College of New Jersey (then Trenton State College).
-She is based in Summit, New Jersey where she is married to Robert Sheehan, and is the mother of Lauren Sheehan, a legislative assistant at Russ Reid, Washington DC and Michael Aros-Truhe, United States Army veteran of two (2) tours in Iraq honorably discharged in 2007.
+Dr. Truhe has a Master of Science from the University of Southern California-Rehabilitation Counseling and a Bachelor of Science from The College of New Jersey (then Trenton State College)-Health Education.
+She is based in Summit, New Jersey where she is married to Robert Sheehan, and is the mother of Lauren Sheehan, a Congressional Aid to Rep. James Renacci (OH), Washington DC and Michael Aros-Truhe, United States Army veteran of three deployments, two (2) to Iraq and one (1) to Afghanistan, and honorably discharged in 2007.
 He is now a Sergeant in the Connecticut National Guard.
 Michael is married to Kelly and they have one child, Kaylee.

-Dr. Truhe has received a number of awards, military coins and certificates on behalf of Bonds of Courage.
+Dr. Truhe has received a number of awards, military coins and certificates for services rendered in support of members of the military through Bonds of Courage.

 William Gouveia is Managing Director for Financial Services at SunGard Availability Services consulting, helping global clients protect their value and build resilient enterprises.
 He previously led Booz Allen Hamilton’s commercial risk management practice as well as a range of projects supporting the Office of the Director of National Intelligence, the Department of Homeland Security, the National Geospatial-Intelligence Agency, and other national security clients.
 Before joining Booz Allen Hamilton, Gouveia served as a Military Intelligence Officer in U.S. Army armor, light infantry, and Special Forces units.
 He holds a BA in economics, political science, and history from Columbia University and an MA in security studies from Georgetown University’s School of Foreign Service.
 He lives in Summit with his wife, Sarah, and their two children.